 Connect your CMMS to any system

-Collect real-time data from sensors, PLCs, HMIs, and more to track asset condition and performance in one place
+Monitor your plant with real-time data from sensors, PLCs, and more to track asset condition, online/offline status, and performance from your CMMS.

-Improve inventory management by linking your CMMS and ERP to share inventory details, quantities, vendors, and more without having to switch systems or log data twice
+Improve inventory management by linking your CMMS and ERP to share purchase orders, inventory quantities, vendors, and more without having to switch systems or log data twice.

 Streamline workflows by connecting to productivity tools like email or chat apps.
 Submit, prioritize, and complete work without miscommunication or wasted time.

-From out-of-the-box, no-code solutions to our build it yourself API, it’s never been easier to do CMMS integrations your way.
+From out-of-the-box, no-code solutions to our build it yourself API, it’s never been easier to find the CMMS integration solution that’s perfect for you.

-Integrate data, processes, and maintenance workflows with two-way, out-of-the-box connectors built for enterprise applications.
-Easily configure for your specific needs.
+Integrate data, processes, and maintenance workflows with proven two-way, out-of-the-box connectors for enterprise applications.
+All easily tailored to your specific needs.

 Easily build your own integrations through Fiix's open API with your choice of development tools and step-by-step instructions.